Corteva Inc. (CTVA) Tending Higher: Checkout the Key Metrics

 Is the stock of CTVA attractive?

-In related news, See Remarks, TITUS BRIAN sold 8,545 shares of the company’s stock in a transaction that recorded on Dec 04.
-The sale was performed at an average price of 38.50, for a total value of 328,984.
-As the sale deal closes, the SVP, Chief Technology Officer, GUTTERSON NEAL now sold 26,211 shares of the company’s stock, valued at 970,069.
-Also, SVP, Chief Technology Officer, GUTTERSON NEAL sold 13,115 shares of the company’s stock in a deal that was recorded on Nov 09.
-The shares were price at an average price of 35.78 per share, with a total market value of 469,255.
-Following this completion of acquisition, the Director, PAGE GREGORY R now holds 5,000 shares of the company’s stock, valued at 126,500.
+In related news, EVP, Business Platforms, GAJARIA RAJAN bought 2,600 shares of the company’s stock in a transaction that recorded on May 10.
+The purchase was performed at an average price of 49.67, for a total value of 129,141.
+As the purchase deal closes, the See Remarks, TITUS BRIAN now sold 29,937 shares of the company’s stock, valued at 1,467,988.
+Also, See Remarks, TITUS BRIAN sold 8,545 shares of the company’s stock in a deal that was recorded on Dec 04.
+The shares were cost at an average price of 38.50 per share, with a total market value of 328,984.
+Following this completion of disposal, the SVP, Chief Technology Officer, GUTTERSON NEAL now holds 26,211 shares of the company’s stock, valued at 970,069.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.10%.